Seafood Markets

 Yellowfin, skipjack, albacore for fresh and canning markets

-While most seafood is inherently halal, proper handling and processing ensures compliance with Islamic dietary requirements for institutional and retail markets.
+Seafood enjoys broad acceptance across many dietary traditions.
+Proper handling and processing ensures compliance with religious dietary requirements for institutional and retail markets serving diverse communities.

 - ✓All fish with scales (salmon, tilapia, cod, etc.)